MicrosoftDocs/windows-dev-docs/windows-apps-src/porting/android-ios-uwp-map.md

 ---
 # Windows apps concept mapping for Android and iOS developers

-If you're a developer with Android or iOS skills and/or code, and you want to make the move to Windows 10 and the Universal Windows Platform (UWP), then this resource has all you need to map platform features—and your knowledge—between the three platforms.
+If you're a developer with Android or iOS skills and/or code, and you want to make the move to Windows 10 and Windows 11 and the Universal Windows Platform (UWP), then this resource has all you need to map platform features—and your knowledge—between the three platforms.

 Also see the porting content in [Move from iOS to UWP](ios-to-uwp-root.md).
 This document is also available as a [download](https://www.microsoft.com/download/details.aspx?id=52041).